aragon/aragon-cli/packages/create-aragon-app/README.md

 - `boilerplate`: the Github repo name or alias for a boilerplate to set up your app.
 The currently available boilerplates are:

   - `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
 It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
-  - `react-kit`: it is a variation of the `react` boilerplate that also comes with a DAO Kit which will allow for using your app to interact with other Aragon apps like the Voting app.
-You can read more about DAO Kits [here](https://github.com/aragon/hack/blob/master/docs/kits-intro.md).
   - `bare`: this boilerplate will just set up your app directory structure but contains no functional code.

 ## Example